shahak2/compiler-java/README.md

 <h1>Compilation</h1>

-This a university project.
-It is currently unfinished and requires some more work.
+This a collaborative university project.
+We worked in teams of three people.
+It is currently missing the 4th and final step.